cube-js/cube/docs/content/Configuration/Extending-Cubejs.md

 <!-- prettier-ignore-start -->
 [[info | Running Cube.js in Docker]]
-| When installing custom Node.js packages for Cube.js running in Docker container, make sure you correctly mount the folder with `node_modules` subfolder.
+| When installing custom Node.js packages for Cube.js running in Docker
+| container, make sure you mount the project _including_ the
+| `node_modules` subfolder:
+|
 | ```bash
 | $ docker run -d \
 |   -v ~/my-cubejs-project:/cube/conf
 |   cubejs/cube
 | ```
+|
-| If you need to use third-party Node.js packages with native extensions, you'd need to build your own Docker image.
+| If you need to use third-party Node.js packages with native extensions,
+| you'll need to [build your own Docker image][ref-deployment-docker-extend].
 <!-- prettier-ignore-end -->

+[ref-deployment-docker-extend]:
+  /deployment/platforms/docker#extend-the-docker-image

 Now we can require and use `winston-loggly-bulk` library inside `cube.js`: